komy640/Windows-Investigation/README.md

 - Detecting obfuscated and malicious scripts
 - Event IDs related to PowerShell activities

+## Investigating Persistence Using Windows Event Logs

+### Overview
+Threat actors use persistence techniques and lateral movement for prolonged access.
+This section covers:
+- Identifying registry-based persistence
+- Detecting scheduled tasks and services used for persistence
+- Tracking lateral movement within a network

-## Investigating Persistence and Lateral Movement Using Windows Event Logs
+## Investigating Lateral Movement Using Windows Event Logs

 ### Overview
 Threat actors use persistence techniques and lateral movement for prolonged access.
 This section covers:
 - Identifying registry-based persistence
 - Detecting scheduled tasks and services used for persistence
 - Tracking lateral movement within a network

 ---